Krutonium/deploy-cs/README.md

 ## Installation

-`nix shell github:Krutonium/deploy-cs`
+1. Run `nix shell github:Krutonium/deploy-cs`
-And then type `deploy` in the folder with your `flake.nix` file.
-It'll create a `config.json` for you to edit.
-Inside of this file, you will want to configure each host.
+2. Go to the directory containing your `flake.nix` and run `deploy`

-And then add it to your system's `flake.nix` like this:
+3. Edit your `flake.nix` to add it to your nixpkgs and install it (Details Below)
+4. Edit your `config.json` to add your hosts. `name` for each host should match the hostname in the flake.
+(See Configuration)

+### Adding it to your flake:

+Inputs:
 ```nix
 {
   inputs = {